 Hotel Desconocido – Mexico

 One hundred acres of beaches, lagoons and organic gardens make up this resort (which means “little unknown hotel” in Spanish), located south of Puerto Vallarta at the end of a peninsula boasting a UNESCO World Heritage-recognized wildlife estuary.
 But it’s in Hotelito’s 27 thatch palafitos, poised over a lagoon, that couples will likely spend most of their time.
-Hand-painted tiles and canopy beds carved from guayabillo wood decorate the breezy villas.
+These breezy, affordable overwater bungalows feature hand-painted tiles and canopy beds carved from guayabillo wood.
 Brightly painted rowboats serve as your means for exploring the property’s watery landscape — home to pelicans, frigates and sea turtles — as well as its 40-mile white-sand beach.
 Come dusk, the solar-powered villas and grounds are lit with hundreds of candles and blazing tiki torches, giving every evening a romantic glow.

 Punta Caracol Acqua Lodge – Panama

 Seclusion is key at this nine-bungalow eco-resort located just off the shores of Panama’s Isla Colon in the Bocas del Toro archipelago.
 Colorful villas feature thatch roofs, hammocks strung on wraparound terraces, and stairs leading to the Caribbean.
-A low-key vibe prevails throughout, from the beachfront candlelit restaurant to the solar panels that power the property.
+A low-key vibe prevails throughout these cheap overwater bungalows, from the beachfront candlelit restaurant to the solar panels that power the property.
 Those looking for adventure can snorkel or kayak the mile-long coral reef, or explore the nearby rainforest to mingle with friendly sloths and indigenous scarlet red frogs.